department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/research/caution-flags/prototype-phase/cf-prototype-rvr-discovery-discussion-guide.md

 ### Scenario 4: Refine search   [Prototype]

-Looks like there are [672] schools in [Florida].
+Looks like there are [25] schools in [City].
 Let's say you want to focus your search on specific types of school that meet your criteria, how might you narrow down the list of schools?

 [Let the participant know that on the real site, the number of results will change as they make selections.]